Building-Energy-Modeling/Building-Modeling/README.md

 Compared with LSTM and GRU, TCNs are easier to parallelize during training and can be more stable for long sequences.
 They are suitable for both one-step-ahead and multi-step-ahead temperature prediction.
 However, the choice of receptive field, dilation factor, kernel size, and sequence length can significantly influence model performance.

-### Resistor-Capacitor Models

-Resistor-Capacitor (RC) models abstract the building thermal dynamics into a network of lumped thermal resistances and capacitances.
-Instead of solving spatially distributed heat transfer equations, RC models represent the building as a small number of thermal nodes connected by thermal resistors and capacitors, capturing the dominant thermal behavior with minimal parameters.

-The simplest first-order RC model represents the building as a single thermal node:

-$$C\frac{dT_i}{dt} = \frac{T_o - T_i}{R} + Q_{HVAC} + Q_{internal}$$

-where $C$ is the thermal capacitance, $R$ is the thermal resistance, $T_i$ is the indoor temperature, $T_o$ is the outdoor temperature, $Q_{HVAC}$ is the HVAC heat input, and $Q_{internal}$ represents internal heat gains.

-Higher-order RC models (e.g., 2R1C, 3R2C) introduce additional nodes to distinguish fast-responding components (indoor air) from slow-responding components (wall thermal mass).
-The general $n$-node form is:

-$$C_i\frac{dT_i}{dt} = \sum_{j} \frac{T_j - T_i}{R_{ij}} + Q_i$$

-RC models can be discretized into state-space form, making them directly suitable for model predictive control, Kalman filtering, and online parameter identification.
-They require far fewer parameters than detailed white-box models and are computationally efficient for real-time applications.

-RC and grey-box models have been widely studied for building heat dynamics identification.
-Bacher and Madsen [\[RC-1\]](https://doi.org/10.1016/j.enbuild.2011.02.005) investigated how to identify suitable models for building heat dynamics, providing an important reference for selecting low-order thermal models based on measured data.
-Reynders et al. [\[RC-2\]](https://doi.org/10.1016/j.enbuild.2014.07.025) further analyzed how the quality of grey-box models and identified parameters depends on the accuracy of input and observation signals, highlighting the importance of data quality and calibration in practical RC modeling.

-However, the lumped-parameter assumption limits spatial resolution, and the linear heat transfer assumption may not capture nonlinear effects such as variable convection or solar radiation absorption.
-The choice of model order also involves a trade-off between accuracy and simplicity.

 ### Physics-Informed Neural Networks